Deity yoga: Mahāmudrā and Dzogchen

 Instead, they will be able to enter this state merely by the power of the master's key instructions and the transference of blessings.
 In either case, this is the sacred fruition of all other completion stage practices.
 Moreover, the master's key instructions enable one to recognize, directly and nakedly, that the nature of one's own mind is empty yet aware, that it is self-occurring wisdom, innately free from constructs.
 With this recognition, one comes to rest in a state without accepting or rejecting and without artifice or fabrication.

 After being introduced to the ultimate by one's master, one then trains according to this understanding.
 Continued training, through constantly resting in that state without contrivance, stabilizes one's experience of the ultimate over time.
 In practice however, Dzogchen practice is often also paired with the two stages of tantric yoga.

 Similarly, in the Kagyu schools, Mahāmudrā is also sometimes seen as a separate path (known as the vehicle of self-liberation, or Sahajayana).
 However, it is usually practiced together as part of the tantric yogas (for example, in the "Fivefold Mahāmudrā" method).

 In Sakya, Mahāmudrā is the culmination and the goal of the practice of the two stages.
 It is not a separate vehicle.

-In Gelug, Mahāmudrā is also not seen as a separate vehicle, and is generally done in conjunction with the tantric yogas.